-

 Here's how to clean your equipment safely and quickly - we have included links to short, helpful videos to demonstrate each process.

-- Download the manufacturer’s cleaning instructions – a quick Google search will find them
+Download the manufacturer’s cleaning instructions – a quick Google search usually provides them.

-- Read the safety instructions for the cleaning chemicals you use
+Read and follow the safety instructions for any cleaning chemicals used.

 VIDEO: How to clean a Commercial Oven